Home

 For companies with well-developed technical resources, self-hosted systems offer more control over data and infrastructure.

-• Node-red: Open-source tool from IBM, often used for IoT and integration tasks.
+• Node-RED: Open-source tool from IBM, often used for IoT and integration tasks.

 • Camunda Community Edition: Free version for self-use.